manuGil/online-core/docs/source/data-modeling.rst

 Temporal Dimension
 ^^^^^^^^^^^^^^^^^^

-In many situations it is not enough to describe geographic phenomena only in terms of  space, but also in terms of time because such phenomena change over time.
-The change may be relatively fast (like the clouds in the sky, hurricanes, and traffic) or slow (like the movement of glacier).
+In many situations, it is not enough to describe geographic phenomena only in terms of space, but also in terms of time because such phenomena change over time.
+The change may be relatively fast (like the clouds in the sky, hurricanes, and traffic) or slow (like the movement of a glacier).

-To represent time when modelling spatial data, we define different types of change:  change in attributes, change in location (movement) and change in shape (growth) or combinations of these three.
+To represent the time when modelling spatial data, we define different types of change:  change in attributes, change in location (movement) and change in shape (growth) or combinations of these three.

 Task 4.1
    Below you see a list of different types of change and some combinations.
 Can you write down an example for each type?